jnodes/shenbury-ai/METADAO-LISTING.md

 **Token Name:** Shenbury Provenance Token (SHBY)

 **Short Description:**
-Shenbury is building the "Dynasty X" AI-Powered Provenance Protocol, an autonomous AI swarm that verifies high-value assets, solving the "oracle problem" for RWA tokenization.
+Shenbury Ltd. is building an AI-Powered Provenance Protocol, an autonomous AI swarm that verifies high-value assets, solving the "oracle problem" for RWA tokenization.

 **Long Description:**
-Shenbury Ltd. is a Hong Kong-based technology company developing the "Dynasty X" AI-Powered Provenance Protocol.
+Shenbury Ltd. is a Hong Kong-based technology company developing an AI-Powered Provenance Protocol.
 Our autonomous AI swarm verifies high-value assets, solving the "oracle problem" for RWA tokenization.
 We're unlocking the $60B+ illiquid art market by working with a private collector client pipeline of $600-700M+ portfolio of museum-grade Chinese imperial ceramics with cutting-edge AI verification technology.
 The SHBY token represents a stake in the ecosystem built around our innovative technology platform.

 ## Token Information